-Course Code Course Name CQD7012 Leadership in Organisation CQD7005 Organisational Behaviour for Managers CQD7014 Managerial Ethics, Governance and Sustainable Society CQD7015 Human Resource Management and Industrial Relations CQD7013 Strategic Management and Planning Note: Corporate Strategy is a Capstone Course.
-Students are required to register for this course after completing 7 core courses (26 credits)
+Course Code Course Name

+CQD7005 Organisational Behaviour for Managers

+CQD7012 Leadership in Organisation

+CQD7013 Strategic Management and Planning

+CQD7014 Managerial Ethics, Governance and

+Sustainable Society

+CQD7015 Human Resource Management and

+Industrial Relations

 Elective Course (6 Credits)

 Students are given a wider range of elective subjects to choose from.
 The courses are designed to provide students the ability to explore different functions in the organisations that is best suited to their interest and career progression.
 Students are required to take TWO (2) elective courses, which make up 6 credits.
 The following is the list of elective courses: